drcereceres/UpStream/src/readme.txt

 Fixed:
 * Fixed uncommon bug where jQuery UI DatePicker plugin was being loaded on frontend
+* Fixed filters on admin project page that can have multiple values
 * Fixed PHP warnings

 = [1.16.3] - 2018-04-02 =